felipeeflores/zen-search/DESIGN.md

 ## Application Design

 For simplicity, this application will include both modules in a single project, and we are considering a fully fledged search engine, database repository out of scope.
-Nevertheless, as stated above for performance, robustness and search features completeness I would include an Elasticsearch cluster with several nodes and automatic auto-scaling policies.

 ### Programming Principles